b-grooters-byte/directrix/README.md

 # directrix

-durectrix is a simple Rust GTK+ project that is a step towards a voronoi diagram generator.
+directrix is a simple Rust GTK+ project that is a step towards a voronoi diagram generator.